What is a Missing Participant?

 - Changes of residence.
 American society is highly-mobile.
 Census data suggests that the average American will move almost 12 times over the course of a lifetime.
 In any given year, almost one out of every six Americans will relocate.

 - Changes in employment.
-According to the Employee Benefit Research Institute (EBRI), Americans will change jobs about 7.4 time, on average, over the course of a 40-year career.
-This means that anywhere from 9.5 to 11.3 million defined contribution participants will change jobs each year.
+According to the Employee Benefit Research Institute (EBRI), the average defined contribution plan participant will change jobs almost 9 times, on average, over the course of a 40-year career.
+This means that about 14.8 million defined contribution participants will change jobs each year.

 - Early mortality.
 Mortality tables inform us that, on average, more than 16% of plan participants will die between the ages of 40 and 65.
 This means that one out of six participants will die prior to normal retirement age.